lfr-solution-desk/gradle-configs/src/gradle/gpr/README.md

 On every project in the build, including the root project itself (`allprojects { ... }`), it adds the Maven repositories pointing to GitHub Packages repos being used by the declared dependencies of every configuration, so that they can be fetched.

-Since only the first-level dependencies can be inspected (no transitional ones will be seen, since that would require reslving, which needs the repos already configured), additional repositories can be setup manually using configuration -- by passing the named of the GitHub repositories from where the needed artifacts were published.
+Since only the first-level dependencies can be inspected (no transitional ones will be seen, since that would require resolving, which needs the repos already configured), additional repositories can be setup manually using configuration -- by passing the named of the GitHub repositories from where the needed artifacts were published.
 Check `liferay.gpr.consuming.repos.names` in [gradle.properties](gradle.properties).

 ### Supported configuration properties